evantianx/leethask/README.md

 ## Contributing

 Contributions are welcome!
 If you have a Haskell solution for a LeetCode problem that isn't already in this repository, feel free to open a pull request.

+## License

+This repository is open-source and available under the [MIT License](LICENSE).

+---

+Happy Coding!